James Bond 007: Everything or Nothing: Reception

 James Bond 007: Everything or Nothing received "generally positive" reviews, according to review aggregator Metacritic.
 GameSpot called it "a really great game, perhaps the best James Bond game ever made".
 GameSpot later named it the best PlayStation 2 game of February 2004, and it was a runner-up for the publication's annual "Best Game Based on a TV or Film Property" award.
-IGN also named it the Game of the Month for February 2004.
+IGN named it the Game of the Month for February 2004.
 IGN said "EA shakes things up and gives us a fresh new perspective on how good Bond can be."
 The game achieved Platinum Hits status on the Xbox, selling more than two million copies on the Microsoft's console.

-However, some critics were not as impressed.
-UK gaming magazine Edge stated that, "It's perhaps because the title benefits from such a high production spend, in fact, that the average design and execution becomes more pronounced."
+Not all critics were as impressed.
+UK gaming magazine Edge stated, "It's perhaps because the title benefits from such a high production spend, in fact, that the average design and execution becomes more pronounced."

 Maxim gave it a perfect ten and stated that players can "race through a shitstorm of artillery fire in a Porsche Cayenne Turbo (complete with "Q-cloak" invisibility feature) or missile-firing Triumph Daytona 600."
 The Times gave it all five stars and stated that "the over-the-shoulder style does allow for the seamless integration of glossy scenes to drive on the plot and add a more genuine movie-like feel to the game."
 The Cincinnati Enquirer gave it four-and-a-half stars out of five and called it "An ambitious but successful interactive adventure that blurs the lines between motion pictures and video games."
 Entertainment Weekly wrote, "Action addicts still get their share of mayhem, however, as EON delivers some spectacular levels, including a breakneck highway chase on a flamethrower-equipped motorcycle.
 Her Majesty would definitely approve."
 The Village Voice wrote, "The seamless action—now presented in third person—is spit-shined and ever shifting."

 In 2008, Anthony Burch of Destructoid compared the game to a "bad Bond film" such as Tomorrow Never Dies or The World Is Not Enough, citing its mix of "ridiculously bombastic car chases, complete lack of subtlety, and clever cinematic presentation".
 He was critical of the controls and believed that Everything or Nothing, like previous Bond games, had failed to live up to the success of GoldenEye (1997).
-However, he considered it "halfway decent" when judged on its own.
+He considered it "halfway decent" when judged on its own.
 In 2015, Dan Griliopoulos of TechRadar ranked it as the second best Bond game of all time, behind GoldenEye.